top of page

 And dig deep!

-Writing and publishing isn’t easy!
+Writing and publishing aren’t easy!
 You’re going to spend months or years working on this goal, pouring your heart into it, and in the end, you want to be proud of what you create!

 Different reasons for writing mean different goals…and you want to make sure you set the right one.
 If you take the time to figure out what you really want out of this journey, I promise...